druidix/wunderground/README.md

 # wunderground

-A command-line utility to look up weather data by zip code or city / state.
+A command-line utility to look up weather data by zip code.
 An exercise in learning Clojure

 ## Installation